...

 The impact factor of the site was 3 and it worked.
 7 for the work in the magazine In the process, the followers acquired significant insights regarding the kind of work that the magazine targets and promotes.
 The method that was adopted was a reading of a book with research work on various consequences of sleepiness on various aspects of cognition.
 The results were mixed.

-The current group did not differ from others, but declined from the initial level in attention, working memory, and inhibitory control.
+The current group did not differ from others but declined from the initial level in attention, working memory, and inhibitory control.
 Based on the information about their brain decline as a result of sleeplessness, it can be inferred that the proof is helpful.
-In addition, work’s strength is that it applied an extensive review and meta-analysis approach to the research questions.
+In addition, the work’s strength is that it applied an extensive review and meta-analysis approach to the research questions.

 1. Dzierzewski, J. M. (2022).
 Insomnia and subjective cognitive decline in older adults: Avenues for continued investigation and potential intervention.
 Sleep, 45(11).